-The online human resource development minor is open to all majors.
+The online minor in human resource development for higher education and industry is open to all majors.

 The minor includes 21 credit hours of coursework.
 The core courses complement skills gain in the student's major discipline by examining the human resource development functions in a private- or public-sector organizational setting.
 These functions include developing and implementing training and safety programs, providing individual and career development, and leading organizational change and development.

 Organizations, both public and private, are increasing their emphasis on employee education, learning, and performance.
 Many professional and technical jobs now include the responsibilities of orientating and developing new employees and the cross-training of others within departments.
 As a result, graduates from many disciplines will find themselves thrust into leadership roles within their professions and chosen organizations without complete preparation.